What is local government?

 We work with communities to make sure their voices are heard by decision-makers at all levels.

-Our network of more than 300 local groups and Climate Action groups engages local government in working for a better environment for everyone, with groups like Wigan Climate Action working with their council to establish an ambitious Climate Action Plan.
+Our network of is made up of hundreds of local action groups and engages local government in working for a better environment for everyone.

 Furthermore, at Friends of the Earth HQ we work with stakeholders like the Local Government Association to create solutions that work for councils and the people they represent.